scenarioo/scenarioo-format/format.md

 [Scenarioo Documentation Referecne Example](./reference-example)

-All libraries should be tested to be able to generate exactly this same example, to validate their feature completeness.
+All libraries are tested to be able to generate exactly this same reference example output, to validate their feature completeness.

+Also the scenarioo viewer web application is tested against this reference example to validate it can handle all data contained as expected.

 ## Entities and their fields